Category: information

 To better understand what a business might require from a VoIP phone system, it’s crucial to familiarize oneself with its standard features:

-• Video Conferencing: Facilitates face-to-face virtual meetings for seamless collaboration among clients and employees.
+• video Conferencing: Facilitates face-to-face virtual meetings for seamless collaboration among clients and employees.

 • Auto Attendant: An integral feature directing callers through voice prompts to navigate various departments without live assistance.